-A small gathering of your immediate family can sometimes be uncomfortable - particularly if this is the first time they’ve met each other.
+A small gathering of your immediate family can sometimes be uncomfortable - particularly if this is the first time they’ve met.
 But let's face it, the families will have to meet at some point, so there’s no better place to start than when they all have a common occasion to celebrate!

 Hosting the gathering yourselves is always a good choice, as you get to hold the meeting on 'a neutral venue', but strictly speaking it should be held at the Bride's parents house as they traditionally foot the bill for any costs incurred when it comes to engagement parties.
 Failing that, a meal at a local restaurant is always a good alternative, but again cost and the matter of 'the bill' will come into play so prepare for this in advance.

-If it is the first meating of the clans, it would be wise to try and steer the conversation away from certain topics around the meal table.
-Financial contributions are always one subject best left for another occassion, and be sure to step in if things get carried away when conversation turns to wedding plans - this is your big day after all, not theirs.
+If it is the first meeting of the clans, it would be wise to try and steer the conversation away from certain topics around the meal table.
+Financial contributions are always one subject best left for another occasion, and be sure to step in if things get carried away when conversation turns to wedding plans - this is your big day after all, not theirs.

 Small family gatherings are one of the most popular forms of celebration when it comes to engagement parties, and as long as you prepare in advance for all the questions which will inevitably arise, then it'll all go smoothly.